jav-solo/jav-solo/README.md

 - I cannot lose in the following games:
   - Mario Kart: Double Dash
   - Mario Kart 8
-- I used to be a professional firefighter

 Look left (above on mobile) for site and contact info!